 Q: Can PARKLU help with being able to see how engaged their audiences are?

 Yes.
-There are a few ways to visualize engagement.
+There are a few ways to visualise engagement.
 We have an Influencer Analytics tool, which allows users to see engagement by brand and keyword.
 The time frame, social networks, and value can be broken down and altered within Influencer Analytics.
 This will also allow users to see top performing posts and influencers.
 This same tool can be used to track competitors’ performance or benchmark across your industry.
 With our Influencer Search Engine, users can access individual Influencer Profiles that provide historical engagement data across all platforms.
 From Influencer Profiles, you can then access their posts directly or search for specific brand mentions.

 Q: Can we see how many clicks they drive for us to assume they would convert well?